University of Virginia School of Medicine

-The University of Virginia School of Medicine (UVA SoM) is the graduate medical school of the University of Virginia.
-The school's facilities are on the University of Virginia grounds adjacent to Academical Village in Charlottesville, Virginia.
-Founded in 1819 by Thomas Jefferson, UVA SoM is the tenth oldest medical school in the United States, and is ranked 31st in research-oriented medical schools by U.S. News & World Report, and as of 2021, is ranked nineteenth in the nation in primary care.
+The University of Virginia School of Medicine (UVA SOM or more commonly known as Virginia Medicine) is the graduate medical school of the University of Virginia.
+The school's facilities are on the University of Virginia grounds adjacent to Academical Village in Charlottesville, Virginia as well as a second campus located in Falls Church, Virginia.

+Founded in 1819 by Thomas Jefferson, UVA SOM is the tenth oldest medical school in the United States.
 The School of Medicine confers Doctor of Medicine (M.D.) and Doctor of Philosophy (PhD) degrees, and is closely associated with both the University of Virginia Health System and Inova Health System.
+Notable distinguished alumni include Walter Reed, Vivian Pinn, and many other leaders in medicine.
+The School is widely considered to be one of the most prestigious medical schools in the United States with many medical discoveries made on Grounds.